 My passion for Joomla! started back in 2005 when created a Joomla! web site for my rowing team.
-Currently I am a member of the Joomla Community Leadership team and primarily working on the Extensions Directory and Volunteer Portal.
+Besides using Joomla daily within my Joomla agency I'm contributing to Joomla as the team leader of the Joomla Volunteers Portal.

 |Volunteers Portal Team||Team Leader||Nov 2014|

 |Community Leadership Team||Member||Aug 2011||Feb 2017|

 |Extensions Directory Team||CLT Liaison||Nov 2014||Aug 2016|

 |Vulnerable Extensions List API Team||CLT Liaison||Feb 2015||Dec 2015|

 My Joomla story started back in the summer of 2005.
 During my school holiday weeks I came across Mambo, which seems a very nice way to build websites.
 I used it to rebuild the Frontpage (sorry!) website for my rowing team, which was a very simple website and mainly my play-garden.
 At the time the website was finished, Mambo was forked into Joomla.
 I had no clue about forks, community and open source at that time, but simply followed the majority and converted the website into Joomla.

 Slowly I started creating more websites, and became impressed by Joomla, the community, and the open source spirit.
 It was great to notice that people are helping out each other on the forums and that so many people from different countries and cultures are contributing their time, skills and knowledge to work all together on Joomla, used for millions of websites.
 Something that still amazes me every day again.